Abohassan19/Mini-Project-Python-for-Mpu6050-Servo-Motor/README.md

 Abdelrahman Nasser.
 ID:201500899
 Ahmed Hassan.
 ID:201501642

-Programs used:
+# Programs used:
 VScode in raspberry pi.
 python3.

-Libraries used:
+# Libraries used:
 python-pip.
 GPIO.
 smbus.
 MPU6050.

-How to Run the code:
+# How to Reproduce:
 First Enable I2C communication by writing this command in terminal:
 "sudo raspi-config".
 then choose Interfacing options then choose I2C then Enable it then reboot by this command:"sudo reboot".